 Conventional smoke and carbon monoxide detectors are inherently dumb devices.
 Their alarms might be loud, but if no one’s home to hear them, what good do they accomplish?
 A smart smoke detector will sound a local alarm, too, but it will also send an alert to your smartphone—and to anyone else you authorize as a contact—if danger is detected.

 Some smart smoke alarms, such as the Nest Protect, incorporate emergency lights that can help you find your way out of a smoke-filled home; others, such as the First Alert Onelink Safe & Sound, include advanced features such as an integrated smart speaker.
-If money is an issue, Roost offers a less-expensive alternative: A smart battery that can make your existing smoke detector more intelligent.
+If money is an issue, consider a semi-smart smoke and CO detector such as the X-Sense XP01-W. This device doesn’t connect to your Wi-Fi network, so it can’t send alerts to your smartphone, but each one you deploy interconnects to the rest, so that if an alarm sounds in one room, all the other sensors will also fire off to enhance your family’s safety.

 A word about IFTTT